 Brenda is Executive Director of Burin Peninsula Brighter Futures, a charitable organisation dedicated to promoting the healthy development of young children and families.
 Her relationship with Family Resource Centers and Healthy Baby Clubs began in 1994, and although she has held several positions throughout her working career, she has enjoyed the entirely of it working in the not for profit sector.
 Brenda is passionate about helping people live their best lives, and has dedicated over twenty years to see that children in rural communities have access to programs and services that provide them every opportunity to grow and thrive.
 She is looking forward to sharing her experiences, and learning from the diverse approaches and perspectives of the National Advisory Committee.
 She is also very eager to continue to promote the Healthy Together Program in the beautiful province of Newfoundland and Labrador.

-As Executive Director of the Canadian Association of Family Resource Programs, Kelly supports members who work with half a million mostly vulnerable families in some 2300 communities.
+As Executive Director of Families Canada, Kelly supports members who work with half a million mostly vulnerable families in some 2300 communities.
 During her Government of Canada career, Kelly had responsibility for research and public policy on child and youth issues as well as federal programs aimed at children.
 She also completed an Executive Interchange with the Child Welfare League of Canada focusing in on mental health, fostering, and effective government/not for profit partnerships.
 Kelly’s extensive international experience focused on advancing child rights-based legislative and public policy frameworks leading to practical implementation strategies.

 Wendy Auger – Immigrant Services Calgary

 Wendy’s background in early childhood education and passion for working with families and children led her to join Immigrant Services Calgary’s Mosaic Family Resource Centre in 1997 as an Early Childhood Specialist.